Tension headaches are commonly described as a sensation that resembles tying up a rubber band around one’s head and then tightening it.

 These headaches occur due to volatile contractions in facial, head and neck muscles.

-People afflicted by tension headaches can experience varying levels of pain in their head, their eyes, and their neck.
+People affected by tension headaches can experience varying levels of pain in their head, their eyes, and their neck.

 Tension headaches are the most common category of headaches.

 They are primarily episodic in nature, patients usually experience an average estimate of one or two tension headaches every month.